In India, the world’s biggest lockdown has forced migrants to walk hundreds of miles home

 The suspension of passenger trains, the backbone of India’s transportation system, was announced Sunday with nearly immediate effect.
 Then, on Tuesday, Indian Prime Minister Narendra Modi declared the all-India lockdown.

-Three days later, Indians are adjusting to a starkly different reality.
-Reports of widespread harassment of citizens by police have eased even as bottlenecks persist in the distribution of essential goods in some parts of the country.
+Three days later, Indians were adjusting to a starkly different reality.
+Reports of widespread harassment of citizens by police had eased even as bottlenecks persisted in the distribution of essential goods in some parts of the country.

 The speed of the transportation shutdown meant that India’s tens of millions of internal migrants had no time to get home.
 Indian cities rely on a vast workforce drawn from the rest of the country, laborers who move in search of opportunity and often leave their families behind for months or years.
 They work construction, drive taxis, staff restaurants and much more, living frugally and returning home each year.